 Since Radon gas is odorless, you can’t smell it.
 It has no color or opacity, so you can’t see it.
 It has no flavor, so you can’t taste it.
 The only way to know if there is Radon building up in your home is to test for it.
-Testing is simple, inexpensive, and can be done as part of the home inspection when you buy your home, or at any time thereafter.
+Testing is simple, inexpensive, and can be done as part of the home inspection when you buy your home or at any time after that.

 What kind of test is used for real estate transactions?

 Since Radon gas is radioactive, CRMs measure the amount of radioactivity in the atmosphere.
 The current standard of measure is picocuries per liter (pCi/L).
 A picocurie is a measure for the intensity of radioactivity contained in a sample of radioactive material.
-In a Radon test, it’s the air inside the home that is sampled and measured for radiation.
-The results indicate the average radiation level per liter of air over a 48-hour period.
+In a Radon test, the air inside the home is sampled and measured for radiation.
+The results indicate the average radiation level per liter of air over 48 hours.
 Once the testing time has elapsed, the data can be downloaded and read right away.
-This quick turn around makes this a very reliable way to get an accurate radon assessment of the home before the sale is complete.
+This quick turnaround makes this a reliable way to get an accurate radon assessment of the home before the sale is complete.

 Can any inspector test for Radon gas?

-Radon testing using CRMs should be performed by trained radon technicians.
+Only trained radon technicians should perform radon testing using CRMs.
 Some states, like Illinois, require a licensed radon technician perform the test for real estate purposes.
 Licensed technicians must take a qualified radon measurement course and pass a state exam.
 In other states, like Missouri, state licensing isn’t required or offered.
-Both the primary professional organizations for home inspectors, the American Society of Home Inspectors (ASHI) and the International Association of Certified Home Inspectors (InterNACHI) offer certification classes and exams for Radon measurement technicians.
+The primary professional organizations for home inspectors, the American Society of Home Inspectors (ASHI) and the International Association of Certified Home Inspectors (InterNACHI), offer certification classes and exams for Radon measurement technicians.
 So even in states that don’t license radon measurement technicians, a qualified radon inspector should have a certification that shows they are competent to conduct CRM radon tests.